5im-0n/ping/README.md

 ## What it does

-A firefox addon that pings a server you configure, and shows an icon for up status, and a different icon for down status.
+A firefox addon that pings (over http) a server you configure, and shows an icon for up status, and a different icon for down status.

 ## install